karansachdeva7/golang/README.md

 # golang
 Golang practice project

-- This is a sample project to explore different topics in go programming language.
+- This is a sample project to explore different topics of go programming language.